-HURT 100 runners are eligible for a refund of \$150 if both of the following conditions are met on or before 11/17/2019: a notice of intent to withdraw from the event is sent to the Director of Race

-Admission and a wait-listed runner accepts the vacated spot.
-After 11/18/2019, entry fees will not be refunded for any reason and under any circumstances.
+HURT 100 runners are eligible for a refund of \$150 if both of the following conditions are met on or before 11/12/2020: a notice of intent to withdraw from the event is sent to the Director of Race Admission and a wait-listed runner accepts the vacated spot.
+After 11/13/2020, entry fees will not be refunded for any reason and under any circumstances.

-In addition, HURT 100 runners not submitting a verified trail work form by 11/15/2019 will be removed from the race, and the slot offered to a wait-listed runner.
+In addition, HURT 100 runners not submitting a verified trail work form by 11/15/2020 will be removed from the race and any wait list, and the slot offered to a wait-listed runner with trail work form submitted.
 If a wait-listed runner accepts the spot, \$150 will be refunded.